Skip to content Skip to site navigation

 My package was stolen from my building lobby.
 How can cameras help?

 When you file a police report for your stolen package, the Department of Public Safety will request any pertinent video from the university.
 The footage will be reviewed to see if information can be developed to pursue prosecution of a suspect.
 The same process would be followed for any theft investigation.
+Please note that cameras at residential exterior doors will not capture interior lobbies, only ingress and egress at the door.

 A camera captured me drinking alcohol, and I am underage.
 What will happen?